Nerve Agent Found In U.K. Is Rare And Definitely Russian

 According to a defector's report published by the Stimson Center in 1995, they were developed at the State Scientific Research Institute of Organic Chemistry and Technology in Moscow.
 As the U.S. and Russia were laying the groundwork to dismantle their chemical weapons stockpiles, researchers at the institute were working in secret to develop the new Novichok chemicals.

 According to the report, by a former scientist named Vil Mirzayanov, the agents were similar to deadly nerve agents but far more powerful.
-They were also designed to be made using commercially available chemicals, so-called organophosphates used in fertilizers and pesticides.
+They were also designed to be made using commercially available chemicals, organophosphates, used in fertilizers and pesticides.

 The goal was to develop a new class of nerve agents that could be stockpiled in secret, even as the U.S. and Russia pledged to destroy their existing chemical weapons.

 According to Mirzaryanov's report, several new agents emerged from the Novichok program.
-One, known as Novichok-5, was five to eight times as deadly as the agent VX, which was used last year to kill the half-brother of North Korea's leader Kim Jong Un.
+One, known as Novichok-5, was five to eight times as deadly as the agent VX, which was used last year to kill the half-brother of North Korean leader Kim Jong Un.

 In 1997, the Chemical Weapons Convention entered into force, and Russia began dismantling most of its chemical stocks.
 The Novichok program was never declared.
 Mirzayanov's report from two years earlier stated that several tons of "experimental" agents were produced.